 Procreate is one of the most professional and well-rounded drawing apps on this list, and it will set you back $10.
 It comes equipped with a full set of drawing tools that expertly imitate real creative tools, like soft pastels, oil pastels, charcoal, graphite pencils of varying hardness, acrylic, oil, watercolors, and more.
 Whatever the medium, Procreate’s digital tools give you the full effect and appearance of the real thing.
 You can even smudge, blur, and manipulate your strokes just as you would on paper or canvas.
 Its 64-bit painting engine, Silica, is fast and responsive, and on the iPad Pro with Pencil, drawing or painting on Procreate feels natural.
 You can add a number of layers and decide how high-res you want your canvas to be.
 With the Pro, it can go up to 16K resolution with 64-bit color, and you can export your artwork as PSD, PNG, JPG, or Procreate files.
 The app also helps you build a portfolio and share your work if you so desire.
 Updated versions let you export HEVC animations with transparent backgrounds and rearrange layers when you reach your device layer limit.

 Paper has long been one of the best iPad drawing apps.
-In addition to the standard creative tool suite, the app offers diagramming and note-taking tools.
-You get a watercolor brush, calligraphy pen, pencil, marker, ballpoint pen, eraser, paint roller, scissors, and a ruler.
-You can even import or take pictures, and mark them up with text or drawings.
-All your creations are easily shared to Paste, an app for creative teams.
-Using Apple’s Pencil and iPad Pro with the app is seamless.
-A subscription-based Pro version offers extra features and tools.
+In addition to the standard creative tool suite, the app also showcases diagramming and note-taking tools.
+You can choose from a watercolor brush, calligraphy pen, pencil, marker, ballpoint pen, eraser, paint roller, scissors, and a ruler.
+You can even import or take pictures and mark them up with text or drawings.
+All your creations can be easily shared to Paste, an app for creative teams.
+Using Apple’s Pencil and iPad Pro with the app is also seamless and fluid.
+While the initial version is free, the subscription-based Pro version offers extra features and tools.
 This release makes it easier to customize your journals with a cover image.
 For those who take organization seriously, you can also now choose the color of the band on each journal.
-A new feature for picking a page template for an entire journal — grid, lined, or storyboard presets will be automatically applied to each new page.
-Paper’s new Private Journals uses Face ID, Touch ID, or a numeric code to protect your most personal journals from prying eyes.
+A new feature for picking a page template for an entire journal — grid, lined, or storyboard presets – will be automatically applied to each new page.
+Paper’s new Private Journals use Face ID, Touch ID, or a numeric code to protect your most personal journals from prying eyes – an excellent security feature for creatives who value their artistic privacy.

 Adobe Photoshop Sketch

 Adobe’s entire iOS app suite works well on the iPad Pro, but we’ll highlight Sketch as our favorite drawing app.
-You can create expressive drawings and paintings on it without opening a sketchbook.
-Artwork can be sent as layered PSD files to Adobe Photoshop CC or resized up to four times in Illustrator CC to print high-resolution copies.
+You can create expressive drawings and paintings on it without ever opening a sketchbook.
+When you’re done, artwork can be sent as layered PSD files to Adobe Photoshop CC or resized up to four times in Illustrator CC to print high-resolution copies.
 The app includes 14 tools, a digital ruler, and graph guides.
 You can also import your own images or stock photos to work with.
 New versions let you control the Apple Pencil double-tap gesture, switch between brush and eraser, activate the color picker, and zoom in and out.
-You can also send your work directly to the printer from within the app.
+You can also send your work directly to the printer from within the app – if your printer is Bluetooth-enabled.

 Zen Brush 2 ($3)

 With Apple Pencil support, Zen Brush 2 lets you create beautifully drawn art that features the look and feel of the East Asian ink brush.
-The app lets you choose from a large collection of backgrounds to showcase your art or calligraphy.
-The app also allows you to share your work right to your Facebook or Twitter feed.
-If you don’t have an iPad Pro and Apple Pencil, no worries.
-This app is also compatible with the Wacom Intuos and Adonit Jot stylus.
+For calligraphy fans, this is one of the best apps out there.
+It also lets you choose from a large collection of backgrounds to showcase your art or calligraphy.
+Zen Brush 2 also allows you to share your work directly to your Facebook or Twitter feed.
+And if you don’t have an Apple Pencil, no worries.
+The app is also compatible with the Wacom Intuos and Adonit Jot stylus, so you can enjoy the full-bodied look of ink brushes in your art no matter what type of stylus you select.